Softwave/softwave.github.io/projects/index.md

 title: Projects
 ---

 The following is an (incomplete) list of some of my personal projects.
-More can be found on my [GitHub](https://github.com/Softwave) and my [itch.io.](https://softwave.itch.io/)
+More can be found on my [GitHub](https://github.com/Softwave) and my [itch.io.](https://softwave.itch.io/) I also have a [Software](https://www.s0ftwave.com/software/) page, where I share small programs that might not clearly fit anywhere else.

 ## Computer Games